LucyEmmaRoberts/VertebralEvolution/README.md

 Here for vertebral elements, but would work for quantifying morphological dispatiry in any data set.

-###  4. Evolutuionary_modelling
+###  4. Evolutionary_modelling
 Code written to test evolutionary models.

 ###  5. Ancestral_states
-Code wriiten to model ancestral states, continuous and discrete;
+Code written to model ancestral states, continuous and discrete;
 and to plot data on a phylogeny.